-- 2. Turn the Accessory Battery master disconnect switch to the "ON" position. - 3.
-On the Safety Breaker Panel, make sure the Auto Sump circuit breaker is "ON."
+- 2. Turn the accessory battery master disconnect switch to the "ON" position. - 3.
+Switch the forward and aft Auto Sump circuit breakers on the Safety Breaker Panel "ON." - 4.
+Switch the Main One circuit breaker on the Safety Breaker Panel "ON."